 Students should not take the PSAT, SAT, or ACT without careful preparation.
-No student should take the SAT or ACT without completing Algebra 1, Algebra 2/Trigonometry, and Geometry/Trig; these skills are required for the math portion of the test.
-Two courses offered in Central Bucks SAT/ACT Preparation: Vocabulary and Reading Comprehension Skills and SAT Math Preparation, may also be helpful.
+It is strongly recommended that students complete Algebra 1, Geometry/Trig, and Algebra 2/Trigonometry before taking the SAT or ACT, as these skills are required for the math portion of the test.
+Central Bucks offers several opportunities for (free) test preparation: Students may request one or both of our test prep courses: SAT/ACT Test Preparation-English and SAT/ACT Test Preparation-Math

-ePrep, a computer-based SAT and ACT review program, is available free of charge in Central Bucks high schools.
+Free computer-based test prep programs are available in the Central Bucks High Schools.
 Contact the school's librarian or your counselor for further information.